nicosmaris/jaeger-rails-demo/README.md

 # Documentation

 If you go to the doc folder and `python -m SimpleHTTPServer`, you will see at localhost:8000 the added classes under config/initializers/opentracing.rb and their usage at service-first/app/controllers/second_service_controller.rb

+## Blacklist

+We do not plan to support faraday